 Fuel and chemical facilities are associated with the Townsville Port, Townsville Airport, the metal refineries and a number of other industries around Townsville.
 The main emissions are fugitive (see section 4.3) and are readily dispersed and volatalised.
 The main risk to water quality would be through leakage and spills.
 The activities are ERAs and subject to relatively strict licensing conditions, which covers bunding of storages and emergency back up responses.
-As a potential risk rather than a known water quality pollutant this activity is not considered further in this report.
+As this type of activity is a potential hazard rather than a known regular water quality pollutant it is not considered further in this report.